Angioedema is the swelling of the deeper layers of the skin, caused by a build-up of fluid.

 When to seek medical advice

 Contact your GP if you have an episode of angioedema that does not affect your breathing and you have not previously been diagnosed with the condition.
-You will need to have some tests to determine what type of angioedema you have.
+You will need to have tests to determine what type of angioedema you have.

 When to seek emergency medical advice